Oven Baked Salmon in Foil

 Ingredients for oven baked salmon in foil laid out, including salmon fillets, baby bella mushrooms, green onions, fresh snowpeas, lemon, grated ginger, garlic, sesame seeds, coconut aminos, salt, and pepper.

-• Snow Peas and Mushrooms: These steam in the foil alongside the fish for an easy one-packet meal.
+Snow Peas and Mushrooms: These steam in the foil alongside the fish for an easy one-packet meal.
+If you don’t care for them, it’s okay to skip one or both of them.
+If you’d like to use different veggies, green beans and/or asparagus are great choices!

 A collage showing the step by step process to make foil packets.